 Despite the current safety concerns, LIBs are expected to become even more ubiquitous in the future.
 Breakthroughs in inherently safe lithium-ion chemistries are many years from being commercially available.
 In the meantime, it is essential that battery engineers understand the intricacies of thermal runaway and design for it proactively instead of reactively.
 SES will continue to assist our clients by increasing their understanding of issues related to battery thermal safety with comprehensive safety testing at the cell and module level.

-Carlos F. Lopez – Associate, Houston Office
+Carlos F. Lopez, P.E. – Senior Associate, Houston Office

 Carlos is a member of the Upstream Group at Stress Engineering Services and our resident battery consultant.
 He has extensive experience in battery testing and simulation in addition to experience in computational fluid dynamics and thermal analysis in a variety of applications.
+Carlos was also inducted into the Offshore Technology Conference (OTC) 2022 class of Emerging Leaders.